-today's guest poster is Julie from Creekside Learning, a site that documents the natrual homeschooling that she does with her children.
-Some of her recent posts include self-care skills, totally awesome Star Jars and autumn leaves printables.
+today's guest poster is Julie from Creekside Learning, a site that documents the natural homeschooling that she does with her children.
+Some of her recent posts include self-care skills and totally awesome Star Jars.

 I am so pleased to be able to guest post today on Crayon Freckles.
 Thank you, Andie, for the invitation.
 My name is Julie and I blog at Creekside Learning.
 My blog started out to be about our journey with homeschooling.
 Much of what I write about, however, applies to anyone who is learning alongside children.
 We love to be outside and despite our suburban existence, or maybe because of it, we seek out creeks, woods, and other natural spaces to explore and learn from.

 My kids are Firefly, my nature and animal loving 8 year old boy, The Queen Bee, my creative, full of joy, 6 year old daughter, and Love Bug, my adorable mop-headed, nearly 4 year old boy.
 My wonderful husband of 16 years loves to cook and feeds us all every day, in addition to being the primary wage earner in our family, so that the rest of us can do what we do: learn, play, and explore.
 We’ve been homeschooling for three years.
 We also have a sweet Labrador Retriever that we got from a rescue organization.
 Before staying at home with my kids, I was a social worker.
 Now, in addition to my blog I also write, mostly for parenting/learning websites.

 What is the most challenging part of being the type of mom you are?